knative/serving/docs/runtime-contract.md

 #### File descriptors

-The `stdin` file descriptor on the container SHOULD be redirected to `/dev/null`.
+A read from the `stdin` file descriptor on the container SHOULD always result in `EOF`.
 The `stdout` and `stderr` file descriptors on the container SHOULD be collected and retained in a developer-accessible logging repository.
 (See also operability contract being specified in https://github.com/knative/serving/pull/727).